 - The bot will dm you a unique link where you will need to complete a captcha.

-NOTE: If you did not get a dm from the bot, right click on the bot name (
+NOTE: On desktop clients, if you did not get a dm from the bot, right click on the bot name (

 If you do not complete the captcha within 10 minutes, you will be booted from the server (you will still be able to reconnect).